Brownster/rss-exporter/docs/architecture.md

 ## Adding new providers

 Implement the `Scraper` interface with `ServiceInfo` and `IncidentKey`.
 Update `ScraperForService` to return the new scraper when the provider name is requested.
-Unit tests under `internal/collectors` demonstrate expected behaviour for existing providers.
+Unit tests under `collectors` demonstrate expected behaviour for existing providers.